HEALTH & DENTAL

 - Enrolling in an Illinois school, regardless of the student's grade, when transferring into Illinois from out-of-state or out-of-country.

 Health examinations and immunizations are to be completed on the Certificate of Child Health Examination form.
+All sections of this form must be completed including the lead risk assessment, diabetic assessment, and health history.
+This form must include the physician/physician assistant/advanced practice nurse and parent signatures.

 All children in kindergarten and the second and sixth grades must present proof of having been examined by a licensed dentist before May 15 of the current school year in accordance with rules adopted by the Illinois Department of Public Health.